The Legend of the Sky Kingdom

 The Legend of the Sky Kingdom is a 2003 animated feature film directed by Roger Hawkins.
 Produced in Harare, Zimbabwe, the film was the first full-length animated feature film to come out of Africa.
 It was based on a children's book of the same name by Phil Cunningham, who was also the film's producer.

 It was in the 2003 Montreal World Film Festival (African Horizons section) and premiered at the Durban International Film Festival in October 2003.
 It also screened at the Annecy International Animated Film Festival, Seoul Animation Film Festival, The London Film Festival, The New York African Film Festival, Sithengi/Cape Town World Cinema Festival and Bath Film Festival.

 The film has been described as an allegorical tale with the theme of "believing is seeing".

 Plot

 Three enslaved orphans (Blockhead, Lucky and Squidge) work in the goldmines in the Underground City ruled by the Evil Emperor, and wish for freedom from their gruelling situation.
 Along with other characters, they escape from the mines and are briefly imprisoned, and make a second getaway to search for a mythical Sky Kingdom.
-The group appeal to higher forces when confronted by various challenges such as being chased by hyenas, but eventually reach the Sky Kingdom.
+The group appeal to higher forces when confronted by various challenges such as being chased by hyenas, but after eventually forcing the Emperor’s retreat, they are finally welcomed into the Sky Kingdom.